thesudhanshupanda/Honeypot/README.md

 # Honeypot on Azure Cloud
-T-Pot is an all-in-one, open-source honeypot platform designed to simplify the deployment and management of multiple honeypots for network security monitoring and threat intelligence gathering.
+An open-source honeypot platform designed to simplify the deployment and management of multiple honeypots for network security monitoring and threat intelligence gathering.
 Here are some key aspects of T-Pot:

 ************